colour-science/colour/docs/index.rst

 `Colour <https://github.com/colour-science/colour>`_ is a `Python <https://www.python.org/>`_ colour science package implementing a comprehensive number of colour theory transformations and algorithms.

-It is open source and freely available and under the `New BSD License <http://opensource.org/licenses/BSD-3-Clause>`_ terms.
+It is open source and freely available under the `New BSD License <http://opensource.org/licenses/BSD-3-Clause>`_ terms.

 Features
 --------